Team5426/Coding-Standards/README.md

 ## Section 5 - Naming
 All identifiers shall only use ASCII letters and digits.

+**Identifiers must clearly identify what they represent.**
+Jokes, Pop-Culture and other references are **not** appropriate identifier names.
+Identifier prefixes such as `m` or `k` shall not be used in any projects.

+If you can't look at an identifier and understand what it represents with minimal thought involved, it's probably not a good identifier.

 ### 5.1 Rules by identifier type
 #### 5.1.1 Package Names